Lydia Maria Child: Early writings

 Following the success of Hobomok, Child wrote several novels, poetry, and an instruction manual for mothers, The Mothers Book; but her most successful work was The Frugal Housewife.
 Dedicated to those who are not ashamed of Economy.
 This book contained mostly recipes, but also contained this advice for young housewives, "If you are about to furnish a house, do not spend all your money....
 Begin humbly."
 First published in 1829, the book was expanded and went through 33 printings in 25 years.
 Child wrote that her book had been "written for the poor ... those who can afford to be epicures will find the best of information in the Seventy-five Receipts" by Eliza Leslie.

 Child changed the title to The American Frugal Housewife in 1832 to end the confusion with the British author Susannah Carter's The Frugal Housewife first published in 1765, and then printed in America from 1772.
 Child wrote that Carter's book was not suited "to the wants of this country".
 To add further confusion, from 1832 to 1834 Child's version was printed in London and Glasgow.
+Around this time she also published in The Token annual gift book.